roboscienceorg/book/source/Sensors/PositionandVelocitySensors.rst

 Doppler Effect
 ~~~~~~~~~~~~~~

-Direct measurement of velocity may be achieved by using the Doppler
+Direct measurement of velocity may be achieved by using the :index:`Doppler
-Effect.
+Effect`.
 Recall when a vehicle passes by, you notice a change in the
 sound of the machine.
 The sound waves are compressed as the vehicle
 approaches and are expanded as the vehicle retreats.
 This compression
 results in a higher frequency of the sound and so as the vehicle passes,